 Independent Medical Examination (IME)

 Here are steps you can take to protect your case if you are required to see an IME doctor.
 First, its important to know that unlike conversations you have with your own doctor, nothing you say to the IME doctor is private.
 So be careful what you say in the presence of the IME doctor.
 You can bet the doctor will inform the insurance company of any off-the-cuff remarks you make and will use them against you if you end up in court.
 To be clear, I am not saying you should hide information from your treating physician.
 Be completely honest about your pain and personal injuries, your health info and how you feel.
 Do not discuss accident details that are not relevant to you treatment and do not let the physician convince you he is "your" doctor.
-Anything you say can be used against you in court proceedings so stick to the facts and nothing more.
+Our Atlanta lawyers should remind you that anything you say can be used against you in court proceedings so stick to the facts and nothing more.

 After you finish up your visit with the IME doctor, take down notes on everything you can remember about your visit.
 For example, how long the examination took, anything the IME doctor says, any questions he asked about the car accident, and any opinions he verbally gives you about your personal injuries, a list of tests he performs on you, and anything else that seems important to you at the time.